kiba/Writings/fac/chp6_middle_of_nowhere.md

 ***

-The group of dropships disgorged at a location not far from one of their fortress, built on a plain.
+The group of dropships disgorged at a location not far from one of the mystery fortress, built on a plain.
 A voice barked orders to set up perimeter defense and camp.
 Qrow and the other huntsmen assisted.

 Most of the civilians were more hinderance than help, so they were ordered to sit pretty.

-It took no time at all.
+It took very little time for the Vale soldiers to set it all up.
 Defensive positions and heavy weapons were positioned and deployed first, followed by latrines, tents, and the rest.

 The initial setup was done in thirty minutes.
 For sure, there were more to do, but the basic were already there.
 Deciding that it was enough for now, the leadership converged.